top of page

 A morass can be a physical, mental, or emotional state, and it is usually marked by a feeling of being overwhelmed or trapped.
 A person can find themselves in a morass when dealing with a complex problem that seems insurmountable, or when facing a difficult decision that has no clear solution.
 Similarly, a situation or organization can become a morass when it is bogged down by bureaucracy, red tape, or internal conflicts.
 In some cases, a morass can be the result of external factors, such as economic or political instability, that create a sense of chaos or confusion.
 In any case, a morass is a challenging situation that requires careful consideration and strategic action to navigate successfully.

-Example sentences of morass
+Example sentences containing morass

 1. The project's complexity turned it into a bureaucratic morass of red tape.